 JWSC 20004-20005-20006.
-Jewish Thought and Literature I, II, III. (=JWSG 30004-30005-30006, NEHC 20404-20405-20406/30404-30405-30406) Taking these courses in sequence is not required.
+Jewish Thought and Literature I, II, III. (=NEHC 20404-20405-20406/30404-30405-30406) Taking these courses in sequence is not required.
 This sequence meets the general education requirement in civilization studies.
 Students in this sequence explore Jewish thought and literature from ancient times until the modern era through a close reading of original sources.
 A wide variety of works is discussed, including the Hebrew Bible (Old Testament) and texts representative of rabbinic Judaism, medieval Jewish philosophy, and modern Jewish culture in its diverse manifestations.
 Texts in English.
 Autumn, Winter, Spring.
+Not offered in 2010-11; will be offered in 2011-12.